modin-project/modin/docs/contact.rst

 Slack
 -----

-Join the `Modin Slack`_ to join the conversation around making Modin better, ask questions to the community, and meet other Modin users.
+Join our `Slack`_ community to connect with Modin users and contributors, discuss, and ask questions about all things Modin-related.

 Mailing List
 ------------